-In 2020 forecasts and predictions for the CAD/INR exchange rate have been driven almost entirely by the Coronavirus pandemic rather than any fundamentals or relative sentiment towards the Canadian and Indian economies.
+In 2020 forecasts and predictions for the CAD/INR exchange rate were driven almost entirely by the Coronavirus pandemic rather than any fundamentals or relative sentiment towards the Canadian and Indian economies.

-Since the initial pandemic shock in March CAD/INR has risen over 10 percent (late November), welcome news for Indian expat workers, who represent one of the largest groups remitting money from Canada.
+Since the initial pandemic shock in March CAD/INR has risen around 30 percent, welcome news for Indian expat workers, who represent one of the largest groups remitting money from Canada.

 Unlike Latin American countries, which continue to benefit from a U.S. recovery, Asian countries are vulnerable to economic austerity in Saudi Arabia and elsewhere in the Middle East due to the drop in demand for Oil during the Covid pandemic.
 More than 60% of remittances to India, Bangladesh and Pakistan come from Gulf countries.

 CADINR at 59.95has risen 3.4% above its 90-day average, range 56.85-59.98.

 Note that forecasts and predictions for the CAD/INR exchange rate change all the time, affected by news events and relative sentiment towards the Canadian and Indian economies and this exchange rate is even more volatile than usual because of the uncertainties around the Coronavirus pandemic.

 The CAD has enjoyed its highest levels against the USD since March 2020.
 No other currency pair experienced such a dramatic swing since the election was called.
 Along with global equities, the CAD continues to increase with increased risk appetite.